andyattebery/jellyfin-ffmpeg/docs/verification-gate.md

 The doc filename is keyed on the **four-digit prefix**, and the gate globs `NNNN-*.md`.
 Retitling a patch therefore cannot orphan its doc — the same reason `checks/` keys on the number alone.

+## Retiring a patch

+The mirror of adding one: delete the patch **and both its artifacts** — `patches/jellyfin-ffmpeg/checks/NNNN.checks` and `docs/patches/NNNN-*.md`.

+The pairing gate fails on either one left behind, reporting it as an `orphan`.
+That is loud rather than silent, which is the point — but it is two more files than people expect, and the gate is the only thing that will remind you.

+Each patch doc carries its own retire condition in its header table.

 ## Checking a built binary by hand

 CI already does this on every build.
 To repeat it on a downloaded asset, run the same script the